 Get Your Rest

 Make sure to get a solid night's rest.
-By not getting enough sleep, you are robbing your body of its ability to optimally perform on a daily basis.
+By not getting enough sleep, you are robbing your body of its ability to perform optimally daily.
 Lack of sleep affects your critical thinking skills and your ability to learn efficiently.
 It can make you forgetful, gain weight, and use poor judgment.
 The amount of sleep each person needs varies, but a good sign is that you no longer need that jolt of caffeine to wake your brain in the morning.
 If you can roll out of bed without feeling like you can barely move until you have your first cup of coffee, then seriously reconsider your sleeping habits.

-When you're working at home, you need to eliminate anything that is going to distract you from work.
-For example, you might find that your family doesn't always take it into consideration that when you're in "work-mode" they need to leave you to it.
-The kids come running in fighting, hungry or simply want your attention.
+When you're working at home, you need to eliminate anything that distracts you from work.
+For example, you might find that your family doesn't always consider that when you're in "work mode," they need to leave you to it.
+The kids come running in fighting, hungry, or simply want your attention.
 The husband comes in talking about this or that.
 Set up clear boundaries and be firm about them.
 You're working—not hanging out.
 You can schedule regular breaks to give the family some much-needed attention throughout the day.

-The same thing goes for social media and cell phone.
+The same thing goes for social media and cell phones.
 Unplug and avoid social media sites like Facebook, Twitter, and Yelp.
 People waste HOURS on these websites doing absolutely nothing except browsing, chatting, and playing games.
-Unless your job is to manage your company's Facebook page, wait until later when you're not working to update your status.
-And, unless it's urgent, you can wait to text your mom (sorry mom!
+Unless your job is to manage your company's Facebook page, wait until later when you're not working before updating your status.
+And, unless it's urgent, you can wait to text your mom (sorry, mom!
 I know you're going to read this!) until you go on break.
 If you're constantly stopping to do something other than the job in front of you, then you're never going to get anything done.
 It's as simple as that.

 Daily List of Tasks

 Don't rely on your memory to get everything done.
 Your memory forgets and lies to you occasionally.
 Trust me on this.
-Does, "Oh, I'll remember this, no need to write it down," sound familiar?
+Does this phrase, "Oh, I'll remember this, no need to write it down," sound familiar?
 Just don't do it.
-Plan ahead and use a systematic process with a daily list of tasks that you can mark off as you complete them.
+Plan and use a systematic process with a daily list of tasks to mark off as you complete them.
 Prioritize the list to ensure the most important and difficult tasks are completed first.
 Keep the list in a location where you can see it as you work.
 It will stay at the front of your mind if you can see it.
 Remember, write it down—always.

 This is one way to lose a lot of time, splitting yourself up into many pieces.
-Maybe you believe you are conquering the world by working on several tasks at one time, but if you really think about it, you're still spending the same amount (if not more!) time on each task anyway.
-You will cut down on the time needed to complete each task if you simply focus on one thing at a time.
+Maybe you believe you are conquering the world by working on several tasks simultaneously, but if you really think about it, you're still spending the same amount (if not more!) time on each task anyway.
+You will reduce the time needed to complete each task if you simply focus on one thing at a time.
 Also, the quality of the task increases since you devote yourself to only one thing at a time.